const start =

 Room to Grow

-Wall-clock friendly first, explicit instant conversion later
+Wall-clock friendly first, explicit instant conversion when needed